linux-system-roles/firewall/README.md

 ### firewall_disable_conflicting_services

-By default, the firewall role does not attempt to disable conflicting services due to the overhead associated with enumerating the services when disabling services is potentially unecessary.
+By default, the firewall role does not attempt to disable conflicting services due to the overhead associated with enumerating the services when disabling services is potentially unnecessary.
 To enable this feature, set the variable `firewall_disable_conflicting_services` to `true`:

 ```yaml